Aswathy0789/nexora-workspaces-case-study/README.md

 ![2025 Revenue, Occupancy, and Operating Cost Summary](images/2025%20avg%20revenueoccupanyoperatingcost.png)

 **Revenue.** London Canary Wharf generated the highest total revenue for the year, followed closely by Dubai Downtown.
 This did not fully align with occupancy performance, since London's occupancy rate was actually below average.
 The likely explanation is that EMEA locations command a higher revenue per desk, possibly due to a more premium client base or additional services such as meeting room usage, though the dataset does not break revenue down by service type, so this remains a hypothesis rather than a confirmed driver.
 Looking at revenue by region across each month, both EMEA and MEA show minor month to month dips within an overall upward trend, for example EMEA in October and MEA in April and August, marked in the screenshot below.
-These are small fluctuations rather than a real decline, since both regions still grew significantly from January to December, but they may be worth checking against seasonal demand patterns
+These are small fluctuations rather than a real decline, since both regions still grew significantly from January to December, but they may be worth checking against seasonal demand patterns.

 ![Monthly Revenue by Region](images/Monthly%20revenue%20by%20region.png)